autumn-info-442a/team-e/HW3.md

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to view comments on blog posts in chronological order.

-51. **TO DO** Users must be able to view and reply to comments on each post from a thread system below the post.
+51. **COMPLETE** Users must be able to view and reply to comments on each post from a thread system below the post.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 User clicks on a group 5.
 User clicks on blog posts 6.
 User should be able to view comments on blog posts 7.
-User should be able to view and reply to comments that are connected to a blog post.
+User should be able to view and reply to comments that are connected to a blog post by hitting the reply button.

 52. **COMPLETE** The system should only display the three most recent comments unless “load more comments” is pressed.